rangsimanketkaew/AWS-HPC/README.md

 </br>
 </br>

-**Computational environment and Computational Chemistry on AWS EC2 platform.**
+**Computational environment for scientific computing (focusing on computational chemistry) on AWS EC2 platform.**

-This Github repository provides information about high performance computing (HPC) and cluster management tools on AWS Cloud Cluster services.
-Also, it will tell how to leverage AWS services related to cloud cluster as follows:
+This repository provides information about high-performance computing (HPC) and cluster management tools on AWS Cloud Cluster services.
+I compiled my notes so that you can learn how to leverage AWS services related to cloud clusters:

 - Amazon Elastic Cloud Cluster (EC2)
 - Amazon ParallelCluster